jdowner212/Ambigrams_DDGAN/observations_and_tips.md

 I ran this notebook in Colab, and for some reason, if a runtime ended, it wasn't able to properly read in existing data -- maybe you'll have better luck.
 But for this reason I called `add_augmented_data()` with `delete_existing = True` every time I started a new session.
+This took about 5 minutes for each pair of letters.